Easy Homemade Sourdough Bagels

 homemade sourdough bagels with various toppings

-• Active sourdough starter: If you don’t already have one, you can learn how to easily make a sourdough starter yourself
+• Active sourdough starter: If you don’t already have one, you can learn how to make a sourdough starter – it’s really easy!

 • Salt: Since this recipe only uses a few ingredients, I like to use a high-quality sea salt

-• Water: Not necessarily an ingredient but since we need it, I thought I would list it as well
+• Water: Technically, this isn’t an ingredient, but since you’ll need it, I thought I would list it here.

 • Brown sugar: This adds color and a slight sweetness to the crust